What If You Were Preparing for Surgery and Realized Your Family Knew Nothing?

 Many people assume preparation feels dramatic

-“If I write this down, I'm inviting something bad to happen.”
+This is why people delay it — "if I prepare for this, I'm being pessimistic," "if I write this down, I'm inviting something bad to happen."

 You don't need to solve everything in one day